Courses

 NUTR 455 - Nutrition, Fitness and Wellness

-This course develops the students understanding of how food fuels the body and affects athletic performance.
+<span style="color:#1f1f1f"><span style="font-size:12px">This course guides the student�s understanding of how food fuels the body and affects athletic performance.
 The principles of nutrition are discussed to provide the student with an understanding of how optimal fitness is achieved.
 Students design a nutrition/fitness program as a course requirement.
-The course is offered only online.
+This course is offered online only.

 Section Section Dates Time Instructor Credits Location